 Isabelle and Frederick Harton run a boarding school in London.
 (Frederick is not involved directly in the school, and works for an import company.)

 Isabelle had met Frederick in India, where he was stationed as a soldier.
 When they had returned to England, they had established the school, primarily for the children of expatriate English people in India.
 Some of their staff are from India, as are the three warrior guards, Agansing (a Gurkha), Selim (a Moslem) and Karamjit (a Sikh).
 But also, Isabelle and Frederick and the three guards all have psychic abilities (this is different from Elemental Magic).
 Children with psychic abilities are secretly encouraged to attend the school, where they receive training in these abilities.
+The staff and students of the school refer to Isabelle as Memsa’b, and to Frederick as Sahib.

 Sarah is the daughter of medical missionaries living in Africa.
 Her parents are Elemental Magicians, but when she develops psychic abilities, they send her back to England, to the Hartons’ school.